ribokit/RiboDraw/README.md

 ### To get Single-domain graphs

-* Allow horizontal & vertical flips

-* Association of single residues with parent helices, default starter locations.
+* Default starter locations for single residues

 * allow movement of residues